Skip to main content

 Approval of International Travel

 The Associate Provost for International Programs grants approval for University-Sponsored international travel.
-The Associate Provost may engage the Travel Policy Advisory Committee in their decision.
+The Associate Provost may engage the Travel Policy Advisory Committee (TPAC) in their decision.
 All student travel requires an SCU faculty/staff member to fulfill the role and responsibilities of SCU Program Coordinator which are defined in the travel procedures, and approval is contingent upon continual monitoring of current global and in-country health and safety conditions up to and through the official dates of the university program, initiative, or sponsored travel.

 Prior approval of University-sponsored travel may be rescinded at any time if travel involves destinations in which: